A video explaining Year 8 HPV vaccination and protection.

 How to get the best protection

-Although having a sexual partner may well be a long way off, making sure your child has HPV immunisation when they are 12 means they are at far less risk of developing cervical and other cancers caused by HPV in the future.
+Although having a sexual partner may well be a long way off, making sure your child has HPV vaccination when they are 12 means they are at far less risk of developing cervical and other cancers caused by HPV in the future.

 How many doses of the HPV vaccine will my child need?

 If your child is aged 9 to 14 they will only need 2 doses of HPV vaccine to be protected.
-If they start their HPV immunisations when they are aged 15 or older they will need 3 doses.
+If they start their HPV vaccinations when they are aged 15 or older they will need 3 doses.

 Acknowledgements